ny-noe-e/Fun/README.md

-Just some personal projects I did in my freetime
+Just some personal projects I did in my free time.